irthomas/nomad_obs/README.md

 * Do not delete limbs e.g. orbit type 28.
 * If a row has no SO or LNO observations, the orbit type in the 1st column must be changed to type 14.

 See previous MTPs for examples.
-When read, send `nomad_mtp015_plan_generic.xlsx` to `nomad.iops@aeronomie.be` for the OU to add UVIS observations.
+When ready, send `nomad_mtp015_plan_generic.xlsx` to `nomad.iops@aeronomie.be` for the OU to add UVIS observations.

 ### Finalise generic orbit plan

 When the modified version is received from the OU, check for errors - e.g. remove observations that are not allowed, for example UVIS observations scheduled during OCMs.

 #### Check nightsides